Homebrew/legacy-homebrew/share/doc/homebrew/Formula-Cookbook.md

 ## Double-check for dependencies

-When you already have a lot of brews installed, its easy to miss a common dependency like `glib` or `gettext`.
+When you already have a lot of brews installed, it's easy to miss a common dependency like `glib` or `gettext`.

 You can double-check which libraries a binary links to with the `otool` command (perhaps you need to use `xcrun otool`):